Meggie Albanesi: Life and career

 She was born in London on 8 October 1899.
 Her father was Italian-born Carlo Albanesi (1856–1926), a pianist and teacher at the Royal Academy of Music, while her mother was Effie Adelaide Rowlands (1859–1936), a writer who published over 250 romance novels and short stories.
 Her mathernal grandfather was the theater manager and owner Alexander "Alex" Henderson, and her cousin the actress May Hallatt.

-Albanesi attended the Royal Academy of Dramatic Art where she was awarded the Bancroft Medal.
+From the age of ten, Albanesi studied violin with Rowsby Woof.
+She later attended the Royal Academy of Dramatic Art where she was awarded the Bancroft Medal.
 She enjoyed a short but successful theatre career, appearing in plays such as John Galsworthy's The First and the Last, opposite Owen Nares, and The School for Scandal and Mr. Todd's Experiment.
 She was soon being hailed by critics as one of the brightest prospects in British acting.

 In 1920 she appeared as Jill in Galsworthy's play The Skin Game, and played the same role in the 1921 film of the play.
 In 1921 Albanesi starred as Sydney Fairfield in Clemence Dane's first and most famous play, A Bill of Divorcement, and in 1922 played Mabel Dancy in Galsworthy's play Loyalties which ran for nearly a year at the St Martin's Theatre.
 Albanesi appeared in six films between 1919 and 1922 including The Romance of Old Bill, Darby and Joan and Mr. Wu.